 Just because you paid for it does not mean you own it

 Very few people realize that when a design firm creates an asset for your company, be it a logo or a website design, they retain the ownership as the creators.
 If you work hard to grow your business and with it your brand, you can be setting yourself for trouble if the ownership is not transferred to you when the work is completed.

 The importance of your brand’s assets ownership

 A while back, we were contacted by a local business that needed help with SEO and website maintenance.
 They already had a website, logo, and social and advertising accounts in place.
 After a couple of months, the SEO was going well, but the client wanted to update some functionality on the site alongside other content changes.
-We immediately stumbled into the shortcomings of the poor initial website development.
+We immediately stumbled into the shortcomings of the poor initial website deployment.
 The existing implementation of the website did not conveniently accommodate our clients’ requirements.
 At this point, we communicated to the client that we would be better off recreating her original design in a more scalable website design template.
-One that would better scale to there needs.
+One that would better scale to their needs.
 She was adamant about us attempting to preserve as much of the original design as possible.
 The work got completed and approved.
 When it came time to launch the new site live, the client was immediately contacted by the original developer with claims of copyright infringement.
-Claiming also the use of unlicensed stock photography — this last claim holding much less veracity than the first.
+Claiming also the use of unlicensed stock photography — this last claim holds much less veracity than the first.

 When a designer licenses images to be used on a client’s behalf, the client retains as much the right to use the licensed images as the firm that purchased the licensing agreement.
 As a matter of fact, the original licensing agent can only use said assets on behalf of that client.